 At home or in school, on the other hand, you can use visual schedules to help bring much needed structure to the day.

-How to Use a Visual Schedule for Time Management
+How to Use a Visual Schedule for Time Management for Autism

 Often, a visual schedule comes with activity cards and a time card.
 On the designated chart, you’ll have spaces for both.
 Some visual schedules may also include space for “first this, then that” or “next” depending on how much structure the individual child needs.